tuadiel/QAandMetricsForArch/README.md

 Please refer to this [link](https://www.eclipse.org/Xtext/download.html) for  more instructions.

-* Run the configuration (upon running the configuration Eclipse will automatically open another Eclipse instance which means that you will have two Eclipse instancies running).
+* <p align="justify">Run the configuration (upon running the configuration Eclipse will automatically open another Eclipse instance which means that you will have two Eclipse instancies running).</p>

 <img src="https://github.com/xxyyzzaa/QAandMetricsForArch/blob/main/assets/7.png" width="300" height="250">